Agco posts lower profit, cuts outlook, citing global sales slide

-July 29 Agco Corp on Tuesday reported a lower quarterly profit and slashed its full-year earnings outlook as falling farm commodity prices sent sales of its tractors, harvesters and other agricultural equipment sharply lower in almost every region of the world.
+Agco Corp (AGCO.N) on Tuesday reported a lower quarterly profit and slashed its full-year earnings outlook as falling farm commodity prices sent sales of its tractors, harvesters and other agricultural equipment sharply lower in almost every region of the world.

 The Duluth, Georgia-based company posted a second quarter profit of $168 million, or $1.77 a share, down from $213.7 million, or $2.15 a share, during the comparable quarter last year.